werthdavid/ngx-kjua/README.md

 ## Options

+:exclamation: *Caution*: When adding images, label or similar, this will reduce the readability of the QR-code.
+Consider using a higher error correction level (e.g. L) in those cases.

 ### Crisp

 As you can set the size of the image, the amount of 'modules' (black/white boxes that make up the QR-code) is calculated based on the size and the amount of `quiet` modules.
 The calculation can result in an odd number so that a module is e.g. 4.5 pixels big.
 The resulting image will be drawn fuzzy if `crisp` is set to false.
 Setting it to `true` will result in 'sharp' lines.